 The ASX’s updates certainly bring it up to modern standards when it comes to looks, and it’s well-equipped with features for a very reasonable price.
-But the modern trappings can’t hide an ageing car that really struggles to match numerous very capable rivals in terms of its driving experience.
+But the modern trappings can’t hide an ageing car that really struggles to match numerous very capable rivals in terms of its driving experience, running costs and tech.

 There are plenty of places to keep odds and ends, with cupholders between the front seats and good-sized door pockets, as well as a storage space under the centre armrest.
 While rear legroom is good, headroom will be very tight for taller adults in the back.
 The boot is a reasonable size for this type of car, but nothing special.

 We tried the latest ASX on well-maintained roads in Europe, and found the ride quality to be disappointing.
-There’s a lot of up-and-down movement from the suspension, especially on undulating roads, yet despite that, there's also a jittery feel as almost every imperfection in the road surface is seemingly amplified into the cabin.
+There’s a lot of up-and-down movement from the suspension, especially on undulating roads.
 It’s worse at higher speeds - such as on A-roads and motorways - than it is in town, but it feels rather unsophisticated compared with more modern rivals.
 It doesn’t help that there’s a lot of wind noise at higher speeds, either.

 There’s just one engine choice in the latest ASX, and it’s a 2.0-litre petrol with 150 horsepower.
 In an age when most rivals now have smaller, punchier, turbocharged engines, this non-turbo unit feels old-fashioned and lethargic in comparison.
-Both trim levels come with a five-speed manual gearbox, which is ok to use, even if the motion when shifting from one gear to the next is quite lengthy.
-But, when most rivals offer a six-speed ‘box, this again feels dated.
-The top-level Dynamic trim is also available with a CVT automatic gearbox, which is a bit clunky and slow to respond.
-As you need to work the engine hard to get the best out of it, this has the side effect of sending the revs sky-high, with an accompanying whine that’s rather annoying.
+Both trim levels come with a five-speed manual gearbox, which is fine but again feels outdated when most rivals have a six-speed transmission.
+The upper trim level also gets the option of a ‘CVT’ automatic and all-wheel drive, but you have to work the engine to get the best out of it which means a lot of revs and noise.